raspberrypilearning/animated-story/en/quiz1/question_1.md

   --- feedback ---

-The `alert()` method used to display a message box with a specified message to the user.
+The `alert()` method is used to display a message box with a specified message to the user.

   --- /feedback ---